'Pink Star' diamond sells for world record $83 million in Geneva

 'HISTORIC SALE'

-It was the highest jewellery sale total for a single auction in history - $199.5 million, Sotheby's said.
+It was the highest jewelry sale total for a single auction in history - $199.5 million, Sotheby's said.

 "This was a really historic sale.
 We broke a number of records," Bennett told reporters.